hivebank/documentation/api/main.md

 We use [Postman](https://getpostman.com) to do the API requests.
 You can import the latest Postman [collection here](https://bvnk.co/Bvnk.postman_collection.json).

-If developing locally, please either change the url from `bvnk.co:8443` to your local instance.
+If developing locally, please either change the url from `demo.bankai.co` to your local instance.
 Alternatively, add the following in your `/etc/hosts` file:

 ```